 - Advertising activities are impersonal addressing the mass audience; publicity can be both personal or impersonal.

-- In advertising, the company has full access and control over the message and the way in which it is to be presented.
+- In advertising, the company has full access and control over the message and how it is to be presented.
 In publicity, the company holds minimal control over the message and its circulation, whereas the third-party majorly controls the activities.

 - The target audience in case of advertising is the potential customers, and it is considered as a sales function.
 Whereas, in publicity, the target audience is the public, i.e. all the people associated or looking for a future association with the company.
 These include employees, sales personnel, customers, business partners, etc.

 - The former is a strategy adopted and initiated by the company itself.
-However, the latter is the media or press initiated activity.
+However, the latter is the media or press commenced activity.

 - Advertising involves huge cost spent on the creation of the message and buying off the media slot and making the ads live.
 On the contrary, publicity is a free activity or may involve some minimal expenses incurred in making the arrangements.